-A variety of print and electronic library resources are available to support the curriculum programs of the college.
-The CCCC libraries have a combined collection of 18,000 books, 40 periodical subscriptions, and 2,500 audiovisual items.
-The Lee Main Campus (Sanford) Library also has an extensive law collection, an audio book collection, and a movie collection.
+A variety of print and electronic resources are available to support the curriculum programs of the college.
+Students have access to thousands of physical books, audiovisual materials and electronic resources that include periodicals, eBooks and streaming videos.
 Electronic resources consist of CCCC online databases and the NC LIVE database collection.
-These combined resources provide access to 150 databases containing complete articles from over 146,000 periodicals, over 606,000 eBooks, and over 38,000 streaming videos.
 Students can access all of these resources from off campus using their CCCC Portal login credentials.